logo

 Whether on the manufacturer or OEM side, the management of spare parts and related logistics can be complex, while some of the stages of the selection and shipping of these parts still remains manual.

-Picking solutions can speed up the process, reduce errors and sometimes compensate for the lack of resources for inventory management and dispatch.
+They can speed up the process, reduce errors and sometimes compensate for the lack of resources for inventory management and dispatch.
 These solutions are relatively simple to implement and effective in allowing employees to intuitively use them through connected glasses.
 All of this is integrated with the manufacturer’s WMS or ERP system.

 All these applications have proven successful.
 Renault, Peugeot in France, as well as Volkswagen, Audi, Seat have all started to implement one or more of this new way of working in their factories and have been doing so for several years now.